quasiquoting/knot/knot.md

 ### Processing

-Now that we've got the code blocks we can process them.
+Now that we've got the code sections we can process them.
 We need to:

 1. Unindent the code.
-1. Concatenate blocks.
+1. Concatenate sections.
-1. Expand macros.
+1. Expand sections.
 1. Unescape escaped sequences.